GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Finisher: procs when destroying enemy skills
 - Future Perfect: being at skill tier 3 is enough to overcharge
-- Measured: the second half is total weapon damage unlike the first half
+- Measured: the first half slightly increases the rate of fire of the Chem Launcher. the second half is total weapon damage unlike the first half
 - Naked: procs when killing armored targets with a single shot or when a shot chips into both armor and health
 - Optimist: boosts Headhunter stacks
 - Preservation: procs on skill kills
-- Pummel: procs when destroying enemy skills
+- Pummel: procs when destroying enemy skills. doesn't consume your ammo reserve, therefore helping you save ammo
 - Ranger: multiplicative damage that doesn't boost Headhunter
+- Steady Handed: doesn't consume your ammo reserve, therefore helping you save ammo

 ### Target prioritization
 - when starting an engagement, annoying archetypes (Grenadier, Drone Operator, Medic) and weak points (Stinger Hive bag, support station) should be dealt with first to make the rest of the engagement easier
-- you can also start engagements by targeting weak points that will CC nearby mobs (such as spice bags) in a group
+- you can also start engagements by targeting weak points that will CC nearby mobs (such as spice bags)
 - rushers are your top priority later on as they'll become deadly at close range
 - if you're using Headhunter, you can kickstart it on a sniper/rusher if you don't have enough damage for a kill